alrescha79-cmd/alrescha79-cmd/README.md

 ## 💫 About Me:

-<h3 align="center">I'm a FrontEnd Developer, from Indonesia.
+<h3 align="center">I'm a Front End Developer, from Indonesia.
 I have experience as a Web Developer.
 I am currently learning Cloud computing at Bangkit Academy 2024.</h3>

 ##